 40% of domestic violence survivors are fired or fear termination

 On April 11, Carie Charlesworth was fired from Holy Trinity School in San Diego as a second grade teacher because her husband was reported for domestic abuse.
 They terminated her 14-year tenure because of cited concerns due to her husband’s behavior.
 During that January, her husband was reported to the police three times on account for domestic abuse and Carie went on leave; the next day, her husband showed up in the school’s parking lot and forced the entire school into lockdown.
-At that point in time, her and her four children were put on indefinite leave, but three months later, she was told by Holy Trinity School that “they cannot allow” her to go back to work there and her children were not allowed to attend school there.
-Not only is Carie not allowed to teach at that school anymore, but she is not permitted to teach at any other Diocesan schools either.
-The saddest thing about this is the fact that this is not the only case where this happens.
+At that point in time, her and her four children were put on indefinite leave, but three months later, she was told by Holy Trinity School that “they cannot allow” her to return to her teaching position there and her children were not allowed to attend school there.
+Not only is Carie not allowed to teach at that school anymore, but she is banned from teaching at any other Diocesan schools either.
+The melancholy of the situation is the fact that this is not an isolated incident.
 A study was commissioned by Legal Aid Society-Employment Law Center in 2011 and it exposed that 40% of California’s domestic violence survivors report being fired or fear being terminated.